bxlab/qbb2021/assignments/day1-homework/README.md

 # QBB2021 - Day 1 - Evening Exercise

 For this assignment we will be working with a [.SAM file](https://samtools.github.io/hts-specs/SAMv1.pdf).
 SAM files normally begin with header lines which always begin with "@".
-These are followed by one line per read with the following columns:
+These are followed by one line per alignment with the following columns:

 |Col|Field|Type|Regexp/Range|Brief description|
 |:--|:--|:--|:--|:--|